Incidences of Deficiencies in Other Compliance Areas Decline

 WASHINGTON, DC (September 8, 2019) – State securities regulators are concerned that deficiencies related to cybersecurity are rising among state-registered investment advisers in examinations by state securities examiners, the North American Securities Administrators Association (NASAA) announced today.

 “Cybersecurity is a priority for state securities examiners.
-Smaller companies are the low hanging fruit for cybercriminals and when you consider than more than three-fourths of the nearly 18,000 state-registered investment advisers are 1- to 2-person shops it is clear how important cybersecurity should be for these small businesses as well,” Michael S. Pieciak, NASAA President and Vermont Commissioner of Financial Regulation, said at NASAA’s Annual Meeting in Austin, Texas.
+Smaller companies are the low hanging fruit for cybercriminals and when you consider that more than three-fourths of the nearly 18,000 state-registered investment advisers are 1- to 2-person shops it is clear how important cybersecurity should be for these small businesses as well,” Michael S. Pieciak, NASAA President and Vermont Commissioner of Financial Regulation, said at NASAA’s Annual Meeting in Austin, Texas.